 Work with multiple AL project folders within one workspace

 Visual Studio Code offers the multi-root workspace feature, which enables grouping different project folders into one workspace.
-The AL Language extension also supports the multi-root functionality and allows you to work with multiple AL folders including roots and projects within one workspace.
+The AL Language extension for Microsoft Dynamics 365 Business Central also supports the multi-root functionality and allows you to work with multiple AL folders including roots and projects within one workspace.